The Global Economy's Hidden Weaknesses

 This disconnect is apparent even in the US, where a soft landing is now in clear view, as inflation falls gradually in a context of falling unemployment and robust domestic demand.
 Strong wage growth, together with a rising stock market (which portends healthy corporate earnings), augur sustained growth.
 The US Federal Reserve is well positioned to continue on the path of gradual interest-rate cuts.

-The United Kingdom, for its part, seems to have gained some economic traction, thanks not least to monetary loosening, but business investment continues to decline, productivity growth remains anemic, and fiscal risks loom large.
+The United Kingdom, for its part, seems to have gained some economic traction – thanks not least to monetary loosening – but business investment continues to decline, productivity growth remains anaemic, and fiscal risks loom large.
 As for Japan, its central bank has broken with its peers, raising interest rates to prop up the yen and stem rising inflation, but this will do little to encourage household consumption.

 India has emerged as a bright spot in the global economy.
 Thanks to strong infrastructure investment and the rapid expansion of high-value-added manufacturing and services sectors, growth has been robust.
 Increased consumer spending and healthy bank balance sheets have countered the headwinds arising from still-high inflation and weak agricultural-sector performance, while prudent monetary and fiscal policy have bolstered financial markets.